-Your holiday is booked, you're counting down the days.
-But what happens if something goes wrong - a death in the family, an illness, the company goes bust - before you go or while away?
-We have your key rights covered, from ATOL to ABTA to when to get insurance and what to do if you need to cancel.
+Your holiday's booked, you're counting down the days.
+But what happens if something goes wrong?
+Here we have your key rights covered, from ATOL and ABTA to when to get insurance and what to do if you need to cancel.

 Most only find out their rights when something goes wrong.
 But if you know at the outset, before you book, you could save yourself hassle later down the line.